MotherTongues/mothertongues-blog/_posts/2021-10-22-g2p-basic-mappings-gui.md

 ## Ok, so how do I actually get these rules to do something?

-So, you've understood the [basics of writing rules](#basic-rule-writing) either described above and you want to actually use them to convert something!
+So, you've understood the [basics of writing rules](#basic-rule-writing) described above and you want to actually use them to convert something?
 This section describes exactly how to do that.

 Below is a list of all the rules to capture the transformations between level 1 and level 2 above.
 There are some rules that we discussed in that section, and some others that might look unfamiliar.
 For a full description of some of these rules, have a look at the [advanced rule-writing section]({{ "g2p-advanced-mappings" | absolute_url }}).